-A 3-day camp held on UB's North Campus that teaches the fundamentals of computing.
+A 3-day camp for women held on UB's North Campus that teaches the fundamentals of computing.

-The Computer Science and Engineering department's CSE-xplore Camp is an exciting 3 day youth program designed to give middle and high school students an engaging, fun-filled and hands-on immersive summer experience.
+The Computer Science and Engineering department's CSExplore Camp is an exciting 4 day youth program designed to give women high school students an engaging, fun-filled and hands-on immersive summer experience.

 Attendees will explore the fundamentals of computing from the low-level hardware of circuits all the way to the high-level logic of writing software.
 To embrace the diversity of the field, activities also include programming a robot and designing a video game.

-This year, the CSE-xplore is excited to welcome students from grades 6-12 and we will be offereing three different events.
+This year, the CSExplore is excited to welcome young women from grades 9-12.
 No prior programming experience is required!

 Students do not need any prior programming experience to attend.
-CSE-xplore welcomes all students (entering grades 6-12 this fall) to register and participate regardless of prior computer science and engineering knowledge and background.
+CSExplore welcomes all young women (entering grades 9-12 this fall) to register and participate regardless of prior computer science and engineering knowledge and background.
 No lunch or snacks will be provided during this camp.